We research and explore the coolest ghost towns and historic locations in Ohio!

 Andrews – Washington Township

-Location: 40.640359, -82.520006 on SR 13 at the intersection of Andrews Rd Remnants: none known Description: The proprietors were Stephen Andrews (1775 – 1861) & Surviah (Carpenter) Andrews (1792 – 1864) who were pioneer farmers & livestock raisers.
-They moved to Ohio from New York in 1813, had 9 children, & were buried with relatives in Bellville Cemetery on SR 97 in Bellville.
-The town also had a school (Washington Township No. 5) in the northwest corner of the intersection of SR 13 & Kochheiser Rd.
+Location: 40.640359, -82.520006 on SR 13 at the intersection of Andrews Rd Remnants: none known Description: The proprietors were Stephen Andrews (1775 – 1861) and Surviah (Carpenter) Andrews (1792 – 1864) who were pioneer farmers and livestock raisers.
+They moved to Ohio from New York in 1813, had 9 children, and were buried with relatives in Bellville Cemetery on SR 97 in Bellville.
+The town also had a school (Washington Township No. 5) in the northwest corner of the intersection of SR 13 and Kochheiser Rd.

-Location: 40.768574, -82.567049 on W 4th St at the railroad underpass between N Brookwood Way & N Home Rd Remnants: none known Description: It was on the New York, Pennsylvania, & Ohio Railroad on land owned by Benjamin Condon (1843 – 1915) & Luther Condon (1858 – 1916).
-They grew up on a farm there & inherited the land from their parents Elisha Condon (1807 – 1890) from Pennsylvania & Nancy (Flora) Condon (1816 – 1898) from Maryland who were pioneers in the county.
+Location: 40.768574, -82.567049 on W 4th St at the railroad underpass between N Brookwood Way and N Home Rd Remnants: none known Description: It was on the New York, Pennsylvania, & Ohio Railroad on land owned by Benjamin Condon (1843 – 1915) and Luther Condon (1858 – 1916).
+They grew up on a farm there and inherited the land from their parents Elisha Condon (1807 – 1890) from Pennsylvania and Nancy (Flora) Condon (1816 – 1898) from Maryland who were pioneers in the county.
 Nancy tragically died from burns she received after her clothes caught fire from a stove spark.
 Everyone mentioned in this listing was buried with relatives in Mansfield Cemetery on Altamont St in Mansfield.
-Condon had a school (Madison Township No. 4) in the northwest corner of the intersection of W 4th St & Trimble Rd on land owned by the Trimble family.
+Condon had a school (Madison Township No. 4) in the northwest corner of the intersection of W 4th St and Trimble Rd on land owned by the Trimble family.